 - 4 medium eggs, brought to room temperature if you have time

-- ½ tablespoon coconut oil or dairy-free margarine (I used coconut oil)
+- ½ tablespoon coconut oil or dairy-free buttery spread

 - Preheat your oven to 425ºF

 - Sift the oat flour and salt into a medium-sized mixing bowl.
-Whisk in the milk alternative, sweetener, and vanilla, stirring until everything is well combined.
+Whisk in the milk beverage, sweetener, and vanilla until everything is well combined.

 - Whisk in the eggs one at a time until incorporated.

-- Put the coconut oil or margarine in a 9″ pie plate, cast iron pan, or similarly sized baking dish, and place it in the oven for a few minutes, or until the oil / margarine is melted and the pan is good and heated.
+- Put the coconut oil or buttery spread in a 9-inch pie plate, cast iron pan, or similarly sized baking dish, and place it in the oven for 3 minutes, or until the oil / buttery spread is melted and the pan is heated.